ingambe/End2End-Job-Shop-Scheduling-CP/README.md

 # An End-to-End Reinforcement Learning Approach for Job-Shop Scheduling Problems Based on Constraint Programming

 This repository contains the source code for the paper "An End-to-End Reinforcement Learning Approach for Job-Shop Scheduling Problems Based on Constraint Programming".
-This works propose an approach to design a Reinforcement Learning (RL) environment using Constraint Programming (CP)
+This works propose an approach to design a Reinforcement Learning (RL) environment using Constraint Programming (CP) and a training algorithm that does not rely on any custom reward or observation for the job-shop scheduling (JSS) problem.

 Check out our HugginFace 🤗 [Space demo](https://huggingface.co/spaces/pierretassel/JobShopCPRL):